Power to shape society, spark innovation and move culture

 Music Theory Placement Exam

 All intended music majors are required to take a 30-60 minute online theory placement exam.
-Applicants will receive an email with instructions and a link prior to their audition or interview.
+You will receive an email with instructions and after your application has been reviewed.
 Please complete the exam soon after receiving it.

-All Music BA and BFA degree programs require an audition or interview and have specific application requirements.
-Applicants will attend an orientation, a Department of Music student convocation, and meet with faculty for their audition or interview.
+All Music BA and BFA degree programs require an entrance audition or interview and have specific entrance audition requirements (PDF).
+Applicants will attend an orientation, a Department of Music student convocation, and meet with faculty.
 The typical day starts at 8:30 a.m. and ends around 2 p.m.
 Parents/guardians are encouraged to attend.
 Presentations from Financial Aid, the Student Health and Wellness Center, and University Housing will be offered.

 While in-person is highly recommended, we understand some applicants may need to submit digitally and meet virtually.